Find out about new political movements, real utopias and green politics in this talk from Off Grid Festival 2014.

 Film of talk by ex-members (such as the late General Baker) of the League of Revolutionary Black Workers, arguably one of the most radical working class organisations in the US in the 20th century.

-Film of Changing the world talk from Bristol Green Week, see how companies in Bristol are developing new technologies and ways of doing things, some interesting debates were had on how they fit in with social justice issues.
+Changing the world talk from Bristol Green Week, see how companies in Bristol are developing new technologies and ways of doing things.

-Does Eco campaigning work todya and what do we need to do today to move towards a better world, these are some of issues discussed in this talk from Bristol Green Week 2013.
+Does environmental campaigning work today and what do we need to do today to move towards a better world, these are some of issues discussed in this talk from Bristol Green Week 2013.

-What is community energy, how can we reduce our reliance on energy through efficiency and renewables, this whole set of talks looks at these topics from a range of viewpoints based on academic research, essential viewing for those interested in localised energy production and usage.
+What is community energy, how can we reduce our reliance on energy through efficiency and renewables, listen to a range of viewpoints

-Pilar Lopez’s songs and poetry performances about the Spanish Social Revolution of 1936 brings to life the spirit of these times and there links to today’s struggles in Spain, sit back and be inspired by these great songs.
+Pilar Lopez’s performances/songs about the Spanish Social Revolution of 1936 brings to life the spirit of these times and to today’s struggles in Spain.

 Film: Hillbilly Nationalists, Urban Race Rebels, and Black Power: Race, Class and Gender in the 60′s U.S.

-Hillbilly nationalists were a white radical movement in the US in the 1960’s and formed part of a coalition with Black panthers amongst others, find out more about this movement in this talk.
+Hillbilly nationalists were a white radical movement in the US in the 1960’s and formed part of a coalition with Black panthers amongst others.

-In the face of a life defined by exploitation and suffering, the poor of the Middle Ages dreamed up a fantastical land of Cokaygne where their sufferings were reversed; where people lived in idleness and plenty and the rich were barred.
-Watch this talk to find out more.
+In a life defined by exploitation and suffering, the poor of the Middle Ages dreamed up a fantastical land of Cokaygne ; where people lived in idleness and plenty and the rich were barred.

 Di Parkin was a revolutionary activist from the early 1960′s to the 1980′s, hear her story of involvement with syndicalist movements and members of Durutti amongst others.